Kavish-Paraswar/AI-Based_Sketch_to_Face_Reconstruction/README.md

-# Sketch to Color Image Generation Using Conditional GANs
+# Sketch to Image Generation Using Conditional GANs

 ![Sketch to Color Image Generation using Conditional GANs](./assets/outputs.gif)